 Treating Each Patient as a Whole to Achieve Best Possible Outcomes

 The Pancreas Center at Nationwide Children’s Hospital provides comprehensive multidisciplinary care for infants, children and teens suffering from diseases of the pancreas.
 Accredited by the National Pancreas Foundation, our approach to care places the patient at the center of a multidisciplinary team that focuses on treating the patient as a whole to achieve the best possible outcomes and quality of life.

 About the Pancreas Center

 The Pancreas Center is also a select participant of INSPPIRE (International Study Group of Pediatric Pancreatitis: In Search for a Cure), the nation’s largest research consortium dedicated to pediatric pancreatitis.

 Meet Our Team

-Our multidisciplinary team includes physicians and other professionals with unique expertise in pancreatitis and related conditions.
+Our multidisciplinary team includes physicians, surgeons and other professionals with unique expertise in pancreatitis and related conditions.
 Each specialty plays a dedicated role on the care team.
 Working together, they ensure the course of treatment accounts for all facets of the disease and symptoms.
-In addition to clinical expertise, our professionals are aware of the challenges and issues that pancreatitis can present, and are able to help patients and families to address those problems.
+In addition to clinical expertise, our professionals are aware of the challenges and issues that pancreatitis can present, and are able to help patients and families address those problems.

 The care team includes: